What a Nexus Letter Is & Why It Matters for VA Disability Claims

 5. Paid Companies – These are easy to access but vary greatly in credibility and quality.
 They usually have a good understanding of VA language, but are prone to using generic templates.
 You should only hire a company as a last resort.

-In the end, the best source for a nexus letter depends on your specific condition and the doctors available to you.
+In the end, the easiest way to get a nexus letter depends on your specific condition and the doctors available to you.

 infographic showing the best doctors to help get a nexus letter